istio/istio.io/content/en/about/contribute/code-blocks/index.md

 ---
-title: Adding Code Blocks
+title: Add Code Blocks
 description: Explains how to include code in your documentation.
 weight: 7
 keywords: [contribute, documentation, guide, code-block]
 ---

-Every code block in the Istio documentation is an embedded preformatted block of content.
+Code blocks in the Istio documentation are embedded preformatted block of content.
 We use Hugo to build our website, and it uses the `text` and `text_import` shortcodes to add code to a page.